AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

    }

 Finally, AMReX's :cpp:`Redistribute()`, which moves particles back to the proper grids after their positions have changed, has been ported to work on the GPU as well.
-You can't call it from device code, but you can call it on particles that reside on the device and it won't trigger any unified memory traffic.
+It cannot be called from device code, but it can be called on particles that reside on the device and it won't trigger any unified memory traffic.
 As with :cpp:`MultiFab` data, the MPI portion of the particle redistribute is set up to take advantange of the Cuda-aware MPI implementations available on platforms such as ORNL's Summit and Summit-dev.